TechnionTDK/regex-ml/README.md

 <br>In the past, regular expressions were used for the task of finding these references, but they have proven difficult to work with, especially with Hebrew sources, and therefore a machine learning approach was tested.
 <br>One of the most difficult steps when working with machine learning is the creation of a large enough data set for the machine to learn from.
 Our purpose was to create that data set using weak supervision machine learning methods.

-<br>This tool creates a labeled data set which will contain short sequences of an input text, and determine which sequence is a [reference to the Babylonian Talmud](#clarifications) and which is not:
+<br>This tool creates a labeled data set which will contain short sequences of an input text, and determine which sequence is a [reference to the Babylonian Talmud](#qa) and which is not:
 <br>The program receives a CSV file as input, breaks it into sentences, and then breaks each sentence into sequences in a range of sizes (can be changed).
 Using [Snorkel](https://www.snorkel.org/) and [Pandas](https://pandas.pydata.org/) Python libraries, it uses predecided (manually) labeling functions to label the sequences and create the tagged data set.
 <br>
-<br>The working process showed that the task at hand was much easier than it was using only regular expressions, especially when dealing with Hebrew sources.
-Most importantly, it resulted in a large tagged data set, which would have been impossible to create manually.
-<br>To test if the data set is satisfactory for a machine to learn from, we've created a basic classifier using the data set and then checked it on a small test set.
-<br>The next step is to take the data set this tool creates, and train a classifier that will tag any input text.
-<br>We believe that with further understanding of existing tools in machine learning it will be possible to achieve even better and more meaningful results.

 <br> For detailed information about the project, please visit the [wiki](https://github.com/TechnionTDK/regex-ml/wiki/Introduction) page 📚📜.